EPIC US ROAD TRIP DAYS 7-10NORTHERN ROCKIES - WYOMING, MONTANA, IDAHO & NORTHERN UTAH

 Geyser Country – Hot Springs & Geysers

 We did make it to Old Faithful, our last stop on this day, 7 miles further south from Grand Prismatic Spring.
-It was dusk (20:30), it was cold, Old Faithful wasn’t scheduled to entertain again for over an hour (when darkness had descended), and we still had a 1-hour drive ahead of us to get to West Yellowstone, Montana, 30 miles away & our overnight location for this day.
+It was dusk (20:30), it was cold, Old Faithful wasn’t scheduled to entertain again for over an hour (by which time darkness would have fully descended), and we still had a 1-hour drive ahead of us to get to West Yellowstone, Montana, 30 miles away & our overnight location for this day.
 So we left safe in the knowledge that we’d be back tomorrow, road trip day 9, another day sampling Yellowstone’s many geothermal wonders.

 Day 9 || September 5 2016